Background Check for Green Card: 25 Disqualifiers (How to Pass USCIS)

 25. Violations of Religious Freedom

-Although many of these are fairly severe and individuals will likely know if they have been found guilty of any of the above crimes, knowing how to run a background check on yourself beforehand is almost always a great option as it will allow individuals to know exactly what shows up on a background check and gives them an opportunity to do the necessary steps on how to fix your background check should any mistakes appear.
+Although many of these are fairly severe and individuals will likely know if they have been found guilty of any of the above crimes, knowing how to run a background check on yourself beforehand is almost always a great option as it will allow individuals to know exactly what is included on a background check and gives them an opportunity to do the necessary steps on how to correct errors on your background check should any mistakes appear.

 Individuals can perform a background check on themselves using the search bar at the top of this page.